UZBEKISTAN: Is headscarf ban "enlightened" Islam?

 The new ban in the Lagman mahalla of Karshi was enforced after both the terrorist attacks in Tashkent at the end of March and beginning of April, and was reiterated after the 30 July attacks.
 Straight after the terrorist attacks all the mahalla committees held meetings with residents, following an order from the city authorities.
 Mahallas are the smallest terriitorial division in Uzbekistan.
 (See F18News 20 May 2003 http://www.forum18.org/Archive.php?article_id=58 for explanation of the role of mahallas).
 Mahalla officials have previously been used by the police in actions against religious believers (see 16 August 2004 http://www.forum18.org/Archive.php?article_id=395).

 At the meeting held at the Lagman mahalla, the head of the mahalla committee, Kuzi Jurayev, said that all women who wore the hijab had links with terrorists and that in future he would not allow women to wear this sort of clothing in his mahalla.
-Sharipova and Baikhanova claim that meetings have been held in the mahalla fortnightly since then, and each time the mahalla administration reiterates that it is unacceptable for women to appear in public places wearing the hijab.
+Sharipova and Baikhanova claim that meetings have been held in the mahalla every two weeks since then, and each time the mahalla administration reiterates that it is unacceptable for women to appear in public places wearing the hijab.

 The ban has a prehistory as, under Article 14 of Uzbekistan's religion law, the wearing of religious clothing is forbidden in public.
 The term "religious clothing" is not defined in the law but, in practice, the ban mainly affects Muslims, men being fearful of appearing obviously devout by wearing a beard and clothes that are traditional to Islamic cultures, and women fearing that wearing the hijab in public will expose them to discrimination or worse.
 The "religious clothing" ban also affects